 ‘This is muscle memory’: Biden-Abbott relationship off to contentious start

-And yet, for President Joe Biden and Texas Governor Greg Abbott, their acrimonious relationship might only be starting.
+And yet, for President Joe Biden and Texas Gov. Greg Abbott, their acrimonious relationship might only be starting.

 In the two months since Biden took office, top White House officials and the Republican governor have already engaged in a series of ongoing and contentious disputes, a rare public back-and-forth for an administration that has been highly selective about responding to criticism.